GA4 Anomaly Detection: How to Catch Traffic Drops Before They Cost You

 The Google Workspace Marketplace has exploded with AI-powered add-ons.
 Here are the notable ones for 2026:

-Pulls live data from 50+ sources (Salesforce, HubSpot, databases) directly into Sheets.
-Combines data integration with AI-powered insights.
+Pulls live data from 50+ sources (Salesforce, HubSpot, MySQL, PostgreSQL, Stripe) directly into Sheets with automatic refresh.
+Combines data integration with AI-powered insights and no-code data transformations.
+Free tier available; paid plans from $49/month.

 Offers AI-driven chart creation and presentation-ready visuals.
 Particularly strong at transforming raw data into polished reports automatically.